Teaching & Learning

 Festival of Music Choir

 Years 5-6 students have the opportunity to partake in the Festival of Music Choir each year.
-The Festival of Music is a school based music education program brought to you by the SA Public Primary Schools’ Music Society and the Department for Education and Child Development.
+The Festival of Music is a school based music education program brought to you by the SA Public Primary Schools’ Music Society and the Department for Education.
 Students learn 15 songs over the year, having once a week choir lessons during school hours.
 Students perform with 21 other schools across South Australia in term 3 at the Festival Theatre.
 It is a huge event with students participating in workshops and two big rehearsals before the performance.
 It is an amazing experience!

 Percussion – Drum kit